particle-iot/docs/src/content/hardware/migration-guides/p2-argon-migration-guide.md

 The following pins served Argon-specific uses and are NC on the P2.
 You should not connect anything to these pins.

 - Pins A3 and A4 on the P2 are shared with D0 and D1.
-You cannot use A3 and A4 at ths same time as I2C (`Wire`) on the P2.
+You cannot use A3 and A4 at the same time as I2C (`Wire`) on the P2.

 {{!-- BEGIN do not edit content below, it is automatically generated d524a654-8845-4d9c-b8c4-05b60dca363e2 --}}